fastmcp-me/apple-rag-mcp/README.md

 Want to run your own MCP proxy instance?
 Here's how:

 ### Prerequisites
-- Node.js 18+ and npm
+- Node.js 18+ and pnpm
 - Cloudflare account with Workers enabled
 - Access to an Apple RAG API Gateway instance